-When I first heard Bob Seger’s “Night Moves,” single in 1976, I could instantly hear the inspiration that Seger had found in Bruce Springsteen’s Born To Run album.
+When I first heard Bob Seger’s “Night Moves,” single in 1976, I could instantly hear the inspiration that Bob Seger had found in Bruce Springsteen’s Born To Run album.
 It was very obvious.
 Everyone was inspired by Bruce Springsteen.
-From fans to rock stars, Springsteen turned the rock and roll world upside down with Born to Run.
+From fans to rock stars, Bruce Springsteen turned the rock and roll world upside down with Born to Run.

 Bob Seger’s music had a much more raw stripped down sound than Springsteens.
-Bob Seger had that midwest dirty rock and roll sound as opposed to the polished production of Born To Run.
-However its was Springsteen’s lyrical content and his passionate vocals that clearly inspired Seger.
+Bob Seger had that Midwest dirty rock and roll sound as opposed to the polished production of Born To Run.
+However its was Springsteen’s lyrical content and his passionate vocals that clearly inspired Bob Seger.
 Even on paper, one can see the inspiration.

 From Seger’s “Night Moves.”

 Out past the cornfields where the woods got heavy